Cc618/Feature-Changer/README.md

 ```

 Feature vectors are obtained by sampling 1000 images featuring this attribute and
-1000 images without it and making the difference :
+1000 images without it.
+Then, we compute the average difference :

 ```
 N = 1000